Apple has taken a sandboxing approach to Adobe's Flash plugin. This causes the editor to fail to import images from Microsoft Word content.

 Pressing Command + V will normally insert the images correctly.
 Instead, an error is shown:

 You can configure Safari to allow Flash to run with no security restrictions, but this involves changing a setting in Safari's preferences.
 This will allow the editor to function correctly.
-Please note that this is a per-workstation change.
+Please note that this is a per-workstation as well as a per-website change.
 To properly configure Safari please perform the following steps:

 1. In the Safari menu, click Preferences.